Tendon Repair Surgery

 What are the risks of tendon repair surgery?

 The risks of tendon repair surgery include infection, stiffness, weakness, nerve damage, and scarring.
-These risks can vary depending on the type and location of the tendon injury.
+Depending on the type, the risk varies and the location of the tendon injury.

 How soon can I return to work after tendon repair surgery?